seb646/seb646/README.md

-### 👋 &nbsp; Hi there!
+### 👋 Hi there!
 I'm Sebastian, a software engineer from New York.

 ```php
 $about = array(